 Category 1 Catholic looked after children or Catholic previously looked after children.
 Evidence of Baptism and adoption (if applicable) will be required 2 Catholic children.
 Evidence of Baptism in a Catholic Church or a certificate of reception into the full communion of a Catholic Church will be required.
 3 Other looked after children and previously looked after children.
 Evidence of adoption (if applicable) will be required 4 Children who are members of Eastern Christian Churches.
-Evidence of membership of the church provided by a priest of a designated place of worship will be required 5 Children of families who are members of other Christian denominations.
-Evidence of membership of the church provided by a priest/ minister of a designated place of worship will be require 6 Children of families who are members of other faiths.
-Evidence of membership of the faith, provided by a minister/faith leader of a designated place of worship, will be required 7 Any other children.
+Evidence of membership of the church provided by a priest of a designated place of worship will be required 5 Children of other Christian denominations. whose membership is evidenced by a Minister of Religion 6 Children of other faiths. whose membership is evidenced by a Religious Leader 7 Any other children.